heapwolf/lev/README.md

 ## DEL &lt;key&gt;
 Delete a key from the database.

+## LS
+Get all the keys in the current range.

 ## START &lt;key-pattern&gt;
 Defines the start of the current range.
 You can also use `GT` or `GTE`.